• Skip to primary navigation

 Mosaic Vinyl

 What is it?
-Mosaic vinyl is a metallic permanent vinyl with a mosaic-inspired pattern.
+Mosaic vinyl is a metallic permanent vinyl with a mosaic-inspired pattern, such as scales or squares.
 It comes in metallic and foil varieties.
 The mosaic shape also varies.

 What is it used for?
 Use mosaic vinyl to make mugs, indoor projects, and decorative glassware.